TahmouresAmirt/Tower-Crane-Location-Optimization-Problem/README.md

 ## Overview

 Welcome to the Tower Crane Location Optimization Problem (TCLOP) repository.
 TCLOP is an NP-hard optimization problem, and this repository aims to provide a modeling and optimization solution for TCLOP.
+**Summary**:
+Facility layout planning is a critical process in construction sites, impacting project time and cost.
+The location and capacity selection of tower cranes, considering their high cost, play a crucial role in this process.
+Additionally, the location of the materials supply point is of significant importance.
+However, this decision-making problem is complex combinatorial and NP-hard.
+Meta heuristic algorithms offer an effective approach to address such challenges.

 For a detailed understanding of the problem's mathematical modeling, we recommend referring to the paper available at the following link: